ritikkalal12/GreenCart/project_design.md

 - ✔ Improved maintainability and scalability

+**The redesigned GreenCart system is now:**

+✔ More modular

+✔ More maintainable

+✔ More scalable

+✔ More testable

+✔ Cloud-ready (Vercel Deployment)

+✔ Designed using strong software engineering principles

+**This design.md file showcases:**

+- How the system architecture evolved

+- What improvements were made

+- Where each design principle was applied

+- How refactoring enhanced performance & maintainability

+- How the final class diagram maps perfectly to the backend models

 The design is now robust, extensible, and production-ready, supporting all e-commerce features with a professionally structured software architecture.